top of page

 Can I bring my dog?

-We're sorry but no dogs will be allowed at the festival.
+We're sorry but no dogs will be allowed at the festival, to protect the wildlife.
+Except well-trained service animals, which are welcome.

 Will food be provided?

 We're working on a mouth-watering line-up of food vendors coming to the Secret Valley.
 All vendors will be providing gluten-free and vegan options.
-The full list will be published on our website and socials before the festival.
+The full list is published on our food and drink page.
 There will be card machines but the signal is patchy so please don’t rely on card payments, bring CASH.

 Can I bring my own food and drink?